 —Reader comment to Brisbane Times, 4 May 2011

-In no Australian city, however, are suburban trains as underused and neglected as in Adelaide, which now holds the title of Australia’s most car-dominated capital city.
+In no Australian city, however, are suburban trains as underused and neglected as in Adelaide, which has for some time held the title of Australia’s most car-dominated capital city.
 In part this is due to Adelaide’s 1980s experiment with another pet technology, the ‘O-Bahn’ guided busway.
 The O-Bahn technology was imported from the German city of Essen, where it was invented in order to allow buses to share existing tramway tunnels, and has yet to be replicated anywhere else (although other incompatible guided busway technologies are in use in Japan and the UK, and share many of the O-Bahn’s drawbacks).

-Currently, according to official sources, the dozen or so Adelaide O-Bahn routes together carry around 7 million passengers a year – equivalent to the average for just one of Melbourne’s two dozen inner-city tram routes.
-However, even this modest level of patronage is significantly greater than for any other public transport service in Adelaide, leading to the impression that the O-Bahn is ‘successful’, even if by world standards this is really not the case.
+According to official sources, the dozen or so Adelaide O-Bahn routes together carry around 7 million passengers a year—equivalent to the average for just one of Melbourne’s two dozen inner-city tram routes.
+However, even this modest level of patronage is significantly greater than for any other public transport service in Adelaide, leading to the impression that the O-Bahn is ‘successful’, even if by world standards it is middling at best.

 - Cost.
 Despite being promoted as a low-cost alternative to ‘heavy’ rail, the O-Bahn probably cost at least as much to build as a straightforward extension of the existing train network.
 The O-Bahn opened in 1985 at a cost of $98 million for 12km of busway and bus fleet.
 The original Northern Suburbs line in Perth opened in 1991; it was nearly three times as long (33km) but cost only a little more than twice as much ($230 million) to build and stock with trains.
 Allowing for the 50% inflation in prices during the 1980s, this makes the Northern Suburbs line much cheaper in real terms.
 (It’s been pointed out that the cost of the O-Bahn was also inflated due to the unfortunate choice of route along a former freeway reservation, which ensured it has to run on an elevated concrete structure for most of its length.
 Nonetheless, there is no evidence to suggest that a train line on a similar structure would have been any more costly.)

 - Compatibility.
 The O-Bahn is a standalone system, with a unique vehicle design.
-It therefore can’t be retrofit to connect into the existing train network or to Adelaide’s last remaining tram line.
+It therefore can’t be retrofit to connect into the existing train network or to Adelaide’s residual tram lines.
 It also requires dedicated repair and maintenance facilities (which accounted for much of the high upfront cost), is tied to a single supplier for vehicles and parts, and for many years suffered (as did Essen) from an aging bus fleet due to the relative unavailability of new buses.
-All this adds up to high operating costs, as well as capital costs: new buses are now being bought for $750,000 each, about 25% more than the typical cost of a conventional bus.
+All this adds up to high operating costs, as well as capital costs: new buses were bought in the 2010s for $750,000 each, about 25% more than the typical cost of a conventional bus.
 The system is poorly integrated with the rest of the public transport network, and lacks priority for buses at the city end, resulting in longer travel times compared with what a conventional train line could achieve.

 - Capacity.
 The theoretical capacity of the O-Bahn is 18,000 passengers per hour in each direction, compared with 30,000 per hour for a train line.
 (The capacity of the services that currently run on the O-Bahn is about 2,000 passengers per hour.)